 When I was a kid, I used to take the old 5-tube receivers apart to see what made them tick.
 I remember unwinding the coils and transformers just to see how much wire was really in there.
 I wish I still had some of the parts that I destroyed!
 Now I like to put stuff together just to see what it can do.

 Both WA6YEO and myself are active in EMCOMM activities, both ARES and USAF MARS.
-I am in the process of upgrading the station to emergency power as soon as we can get some solar panels up, (and can afford them).
+Except for the L7 amplifier, the station is 100% solar/battery powered.
 My MARS call is AFA9LV, Adrienne's is AFA9LW.
 We've worked Red Cross during the 1994 Northridge earthquake, plus other fire and flood related incidents in the LA area.
 I try to keep my skills sharp by participating in planned public service events like car rallies, Baker to Vegas Challenge Cup Relay, and the local MS Walk events.
 We are both CERT members.

 Getting new hams licensed and propagating interest in amateur radio is one of our favorite activities.
 We've run VE testing for decades both out of our home, and several area churches.
 The game has changed over the last 30 years.
 Interests have changed.
 Back before 1980, it was all about working DX.
 We saw interest shift to phone patching, go away with the coming of the cell phones, and now more recently in EMCOMM.
 In short, amateur hadio has become an adjunctive activity, rather than a primary activity.
 Elmering new people and trying to stir a passion for the Radio Art is the challange of this decade.
 Getting smart phone equipped young adults interested in the hobby takes a balanced approach, how to show of things that are still novel, and that we can do differently.
 When it comes to getting YL's interested, Adrienne's advice is not to overburden your spouse, and to show an interest in HER activities as well.